Landlord Tenant

 Q: What is an example of a material breach of a lease other than a breach for non-payment of rent?

-Failing to perform an obligation under the rental agreement or lease, which constitutes the consideration for entering into the contract, such as failure to follow obligations, rules, and restrictions set by the landlord, willfully destroying, or damaging the dwelling unit or allowing another to willfully destroy or damage the dwelling unit, may be material breaches of the lease.
+Failing to perform an obligation under the rental agreement or lease, which constitutes the consideration for entering into the contract, such as failure to follow obligations, rules, and restrictions set by the landlord, willfully destroying, or damaging the dwelling unit, or allowing another to willfully destroy or damage the dwelling unit, may be material breaches of the lease.

-If you have questions about whether conduct constitutes a material breach of the lease, you may wish to consult an attorney.
+If you have questions about whether conduct the constitutes a material breach of the lease, you may wish to consult an attorney.

 Q: Do the emergency restrictions for rentals apply to commercial leases on the Island of Maui?